 Enneagram 8 Wing 7: When those with the eighth Enneagram personality type have the seventh Enneagram Wing type, they are more experimental with their work and regular life because they find trying new things fun and adventurous.
 Wing sevens also tend to be more lighthearted rather than intimidating.

-Enneagram 8 Wing 9: When those with the eighth Enneagram personality type have the ninth Enneagram Wing type, they are less quick to anger and find themselves in less conflict because of their warmer personality.
+Enneagram 8 Wing 9: When those with the eighth Enneagram personality type have the ninth Enneagram Wing type, they are less quick to anger and find less conflict because of their warmer personality.
 Wing nines also take the time to listen to others’ opinions rather than only believing in their own opinion.

 Enneagram 9 Wings

 Enneagram 9 Wing 8: When those with the ninth Enneagram personality type have the eighth Enneagram Wing type, they are leader material because they can take charge and be assertive while still listening and understanding others’ opinions.
-Wing eights also tend to work quickly and clearly, even when under pressure.
+Wing eights also tend to work quickly and clearly, even under pressure.

 Enneagram 9 Wing 1: When those with the ninth Enneagram personality type have the first Enneagram Wing type, they can stay focused because they like to pay attention to the fine details.
 Wing ones also tend to be more refined people with good morals.